F4UFramework/TG2-Test/README.md

 ### Spreadsheets

-The following spreadsheets was generated from a Google Spreadsheet document.
+The following spreadsheets were generated from a Google Spreadsheet document.
-Presenting them in the GitHub in HTML format we are able to track the discussions/issues and their modifications.
+Presenting those spreasheets in HTML format in the GitHub Pages we are able to track the discussions/issues and the alteration of the files.

 - [Comments](https://f4uframework.github.io/TG2-Test/DQTests/Comments.html)
 - [Members](https://f4uframework.github.io/TG2-Test/DQTests/Members.html)